BuildForce Canada's Construction Map App

 Electronic Plan Room (EPR)

 Public access to construction procurement opportunities is available via the Electronic Plan Room (EPR).
-Tendering authorities are encouraged to provide project tender information and documents to the EPR at no charge.
-A nominal fee is charged for downloading or printing hardcopy tender documents.
+You can access the EPR through:

 Alberta Purchasing Connection